 There is no denying that marketing is a product of cause and effect.
 Similarly, every action of the buyer is influenced by emotion.
 It is also worth noting that a problem or a pain point affects a customer’s emotions.
 Once you understand these pain points and concerns, you can provide the appropriate materials required to ease the buyer’s emotional journey and experience with your brand.

 5. Take Inventory Of The Resources At Hand

 Your customer journey map will most likely touch on every aspect of your company.
 Thus, it will highlight the resources that develop the customer experience.
-It is imperative to note the current resources and those you will require to enhance the customer’s journey.
+It is imperative to note the current resources and those you may need to enhance the customer’s journey.

 Let’s say your journey map exposes some issues with customer service quality.
-So, you may find that the team doesn’t have enough resources to tackle the issues properly and provide quality service to the customers.
-In this case, you can use the customer journey map and inform the management to invest in resources to help your support team work efficiently.
+So, you may find that the team doesn’t have enough resources to tackle the issues properly and provide quality customer service.
+In this case, you can use the customer journey map and inform the management to invest resources to help your service teams work in a customer focused manner efficiently.

 By incorporating these new resources into the journey map, you can understand how they impact your brand and drive outsized value.
-This makes it simpler to persuade decision-makers and gatekeepers to put their money into your projects.
+This makes it simpler to persuade decision-makers and gatekeepers to invest money into your projects.

 6. Experience The Customer Journey

 You are mistaken if you think the work is done after designing the customer journey map.
 The most important part of the process is to analyse your findings.

 Are there visitors who reach your website but don’t buy anything?
 How can you support the buyers in a better way?
 It would be best to have the answers to these questions once you have finished designing the map.